Resolve External Hard Drive Not Mounting on Mac

 Summary: This blog explains five best ways to resolve the "external hard drive not mounting" issue on Mac.

-It also shares a reliable software-based method to recover data from unmounting (or un-mountable) USB hard drive on Mac.
+It also shares a reliable software-based method to recover data from unmounting (or un-mountable) USB flash drives or USB hard drives on Mac.
 Free evaluate the best Mac external drive recovery software from the below.

 1. Change macOS Settings